bkushigian/gto-workbook-solutions/solutions/gto-workbook/semi-bluffs-and-protection/bn-rfi-bb-call/Ts4s2s.md

 ### Combo 6. <b>A<span style="color:#0088ff;">&diams;</span>K<span style="color:#0088ff;">&diams;</span></b>    (Flop: T<span style="color:#000000;">&spades;</span>4<span style="color:#000000;">&spades;</span>2<span style="color:#000000;">&spades;</span>)

+1. **Estimate this hand's equity against villain's range.
+Estimate it's EV.
+Does this hand over-realize or under-realize it's equity?**
+   Equity: 50%, EV: $0.29, EqR: 90%

+   + **From the solver:**
+     + Equity: 45%
+     + EV: $0.18 (28% of pot)
+     + EqR: 28% / 45% = 62%

+   Overestimating backdoor draws again.

-1. **If you bet this hand should you expect better hands to fold?
+2. **If you bet this hand should you expect better hands to fold?
 If so, which hands?**

    No. We have nut no pair, and any pairs are calling.

-2. **If you bet this hand should you expect worse hands to call?
+3. **If you bet this hand should you expect worse hands to call?
 If so, which hands?**

    Some draws, but anything calling should either have a pair or have very good equity against us.

    I think we have about 20% equity when called, and probably like 0.05 EV.

-3. **Does this hand benefit from a protection bet?
+4. **Does this hand benefit from a protection bet?
 Explain.**

    It has some equity w/ A-high, and that equity isn't very robust (any random 3 making a pair beats us).
 So yeah, I think we stand to benefit from some protection.

-4. **Does this hand benefit from growing the pot?
+5. **Does this hand benefit from growing the pot?
 How so?**

    On most runouts, no. However, we do make the nut straight sometimes, and if no spades have come out then we can play a larger pot.

-5. **How is this hand doing if you bet and get called?
+6. **How is this hand doing if you bet and get called?
 What parts of villain's range are you ahead of?
 Behind?**

    Bad.
 We really want to take the pot down on the flop if we bet.
 Still, we are called by a lot of pairs and we have some equity against them.